Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 1. Pre-Wedding Traditions and Ceremonies

-This centuries-old practice reflects the islands’ British colonial heritage combined with Caribbean community values, where family approval remains significant in 85% of traditional Caymanian weddings according to local wedding planners.
+This practice reflects the islands’ British colonial heritage combined with Caribbean community values, where family approval remains a significant cultural expectation in traditional Caymanian weddings.

 Engagement Customs Components